 In late 2020, both the stock market and crypto market climbed significantly.
 One does not seem to prevent the other from succeeding.
-If this theory was correct, Bitcoin’s rise to $60k would have slammed the stock market.
+If this theory was correct, Bitcoin’s rise to over $60k would have slammed the stock market.

 Created a little more than 10 years ago, Bitcoin has perhaps not been around long enough to see if there is any truth in that statement.

 It is perhaps correlation, not causation.
 When the stock market crashes, many traders look to move their funds to safer assets that will not decline in value.
 Historically, this has been gold.

 However, more recently many traders are starting to view Bitcoin as a better store of value than gold.